Confusion Matrix in R

-We will perform a Naive Bayes classification on the classical Iris dataset.
+We will conduct a Naive Bayes classification using the classical Iris dataset.

 Code